sebihepp/HeppOS/README.md

 ### General
 - x86_64 target (64bit x86 cpus)
 - Using Limine protocol
-- Drivers must be in relocatable elf format
-- Drivers are loaded as modules
-- Drivers will run in ring 0.

 ### Programming languages
 - Assembler (only when necessary)